Title 23. Labor and Workers’ Compensation

 As used in this Chapter, the following terms shall have the meanings ascribed to them in this Section, unless the context clearly indicates otherwise:

-(1) “Administrator” means the executive director of the Louisiana Workforce Commission.
+(1) “Administrator” means the secretary of the Louisiana Workforce Commission.

 (2) “Agricultural labor” includes all services performed: